 - Dual diagnosis treatment

 Every individual is different.
 For the best treatment, patients should talk to an addiction specialist first.
 With help, they can determine the right programs, treatment, and detox for their addiction.
 Detox lays the foundation for a long-term, healthy recovery.
-To get started on your journey to a healthier life, call Serenity House Detox today at 866.516.8356.
+To get started on your journey to a healthier life, call Serenity House Detox & Recovery today at 866.516.8356.
+Do not wait to get help. make the call today.